Learn about the support and resources available in Western Ontario this month

-The Western Ontario Wardens' Caucus Inc. (WOWC) is a not-for-profit organization representing 15 upper and single tier municipalities in southwestern Ontario with more than three million residents.
-Its purpose is to enhance the prosperity and overall wellbeing of rural and small urban communities across the region.
-Caucus members work collectively to influence federal, provincial and municipal legislative, regulatory and program initiatives through advocacy, research and analysis and education.
+The Western Ontario Wardens Caucus Inc. (WOWC) is a not-for-profit organization representing 15 upper and single tier municipalities in Southwestern Ontario with more than three million residents.
+Our purpose is to enhance the prosperity and overall wellbeing of rural and small urban communities across the region.
+WOWC advocates on behalf of Counties on key items such as; infrastructure, transportation, long term care, broadband and economic development.

-- Stable Municipal Funding: seeking sustainable and more predictable funding from other orders of government, particularly for critical infrastructure (roads, bridges, rail and bus transportation, social housing and high speed Intranet).
+Stable Municipal Funding: seeking sustainable and more predictable funding from other orders of government, particularly for critical infrastructure (roads, bridges, rail and bus transportation, social housing and high speed internet).

 - Levelling the playing field between Southwestern Ontario and the rest of Ontario.

 - Working to retain youth, and attract immigrants and skilled workers.

 - Pressing upper levels of government to intervene and provide resources.